Salle79/docker-magento/README.md

-# Docker image for Magento 1.x
+# Docker image for Magento 1.x with Mysql, Redis and Xdebug

 This repo is loosly based on Docker image for [Magento 1.x](http://magento.com/).